ljw1004/vbspec/vb/expressions.md

 #### Array Literals

 An array literal denotes an array whose element type, rank, and bounds are inferred from a combination of the expression context and a collection initializer.
-This is explained in Section 11.1.1, Expression Reclassification.
+This is explained in Section [Expression Reclassification](expressions.md#expression-reclassification).
 For example:

 ```vb
 ' array of integers